-If you are ever stopped by the police, you will do yourself a world of good by cooperating.
+If you are ever stopped by the police, you will do yourself a world of good by cooperating to the extent necessary.
 The police will usually place notes in their report regarding your cooperation.
 Cooperation does not mean volunteering information.
 Stick to the questions which are asked by the officer and do not make matters worse by arguing or challenging the officer.
 In addition, we are able to obtain the police video, if available.
 The video can be used to challenge a police officer’s assertion that someone was not cooperative.
 The video may also show our client was able to follow complicated instructions which is consistent with sobriety, not intoxication or foolishness.
 The video may also verify our client’s ability to perform the field sobriety tests.

 ASK FOR A SECOND TEST, BLOOD TEST